use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/basics/metadata.md

 #### `version`
 This indicates the version of the ABI format the generated metadata conforms to.
-This is district from any concept of Rust's crate versioning
+This is distinct from any concept of Rust's crate versioning.

 ```json
 "version": "4"